mlabonne/llm-course/README.md

 * **Orchestrators**: Orchestrators like [LangChain](https://python.langchain.com/docs/get_started/introduction) and [LlamaIndex](https://docs.llamaindex.ai/en/stable/) are popular frameworks to connect your LLMs with tools and databases.
 The Model Context Protocol (MCP) introduces a new standard to pass data and context to models across providers.
 * **Retrievers**: Query rewriters and generative retrievers like CoRAG and HyDE enhance search by transforming user queries.
 Multi-vector and hybrid retrieval methods combine embeddings with keyword signals to improve recall and precision.
 * **Memory**: To remember previous instructions and answers, LLMs and chatbots like ChatGPT add this history to their context window.
 This buffer can be improved with summarization (e.g., using a smaller LLM), a vector store + RAG, etc.
-* **Evaluation**: We need to evaluate both the document retrieval (context precision and recall) and generation stages (faithfulness and answer relevancy).
+* **Evaluation**: We need to evaluate both the document retrieval (context precision and recall) and the generation stages (faithfulness and answer relevancy).
 It can be simplified with tools [Ragas](https://github.com/explodinggradients/ragas/tree/main) and [DeepEval](https://github.com/confident-ai/deepeval) (assessing quality).

 📚 **References**:
 * [Llamaindex - High-level concepts](https://docs.llamaindex.ai/en/stable/getting_started/concepts.html): Main concepts to know when building RAG pipelines.